Urgench

+History

 The history of the city goes back to the second half of the 19th century.
-The city should not be confused with the similarly-named city of Konye-Urgench (also known as "Old Urgench" or "Gurgench") in Turkmenistan.
+The city should not be confused with the similarly named city of Konye-Urgench (also known as "Old Urgench" or "Gurgench") in Turkmenistan.
 The city of Old Urgench was left after the Amu Darya river changed its course in the 16th century, leaving the old town without water.
 New Urgench was founded by Russians in the second half of the 19th century at the site of a little trade station of the Khanate of Khiva.

 Modern Urgench is a Soviet-style city with cotton motifs adorning many objects, from street lights to apartment houses.
 Of note is a monument to the twenty Komsomol members killed by Tekke basmachi on the banks of the Syr Darya in 1922, and a large statue to Muhammad al-Khwarizmi, the 9th century local mathematician who revolutionised algebra, outside the Hotel Urgench.
-Urgench is the main gateway for tourists to Khiva, 35 km to the southeast, whose old city, known as Itchan Kala, is a UNESCO World Heritage Site.
+Urgench is the main gateway for tourists to Khiva, 35 km to the southwest, whose old city, known as Itchan Kala, is a UNESCO World Heritage Site.

-The Polish singer Anna German was born in Urgench in 1936.
+Geography

+The city is located 968 kilometers west of Tashkent, 6 kilometers west of the Amu Darya River's bank (at the Chalysh port) along the Shavkat Canal.

 Climate

+Urgench has a cold desert climate (Köppen climate classification BWk).

+Infrastructure

+In the city, there are factories for various purposes, including those producing forage harvesters, cotton cleaning machines, oil extraction, repair excavators, and tire repair.
+There are also silk and sewing factories and the production of construction materials has been established.
+Additionally, the Museum of Contemporary Art of Uzbekistan is in operation.

+Transport

+The city has a railway station on the Türkmenabat-Beyneu railway line.
+Urban transportation in Urgench includes buses, trolleybuses, and minibus taxis.
+There is a unique trolleybus line between Urgench and Khiva, which is unusual for Central Asia.
+The Urgench Airport holds international status and is capable of accommodating all types of passenger aircraft.
+Regular flights operate to destinations including Tashkent, Moscow (Uzbekistan Airways, Siberia Airlines), Saint Petersburg, Paris, Rome, and Milan, as well as charter flights for tourists.